International exchange programs and the opportunity for US businesses

 International exchange programs are clearly an investment in fostering greater ties between individuals, institutions, and businesses.
 Not only do they strengthen America’s national security interests, but they provide our country with greater insight on and access to economic opportunities.
 Ultimately, international exchange programs provide Americans with a platform to cement productive partnerships – built on the foundation of people-to-people connections.

-The Mandela Washington Fellowship for Young African Leaders is a program of the US Department of State's Bureau of Educational and Cultural Affairs and is supported in its implementation by IREX.
+The Mandela Washington Fellowship is sponsored by the U.S. Department of State with funding provided by the U.S. Government and administered by IREX.
 For more information on the Young African Leaders Initiative (YALI), please visit mandelawashingtonfellowship.state.gov.